 All he needed to do was pose in the ring, sneer at the crowd and arrogance simply seeped from Bobby Barnes’ pores.
 There he stood in all his glory, and the fans booed and jeered.
-This was just the start of the ritual as he carefully removed his gold coloured gown, comb his hair and receive more jeers from the fans.
-Adrian Pollard recalled "He took at least three minutes before Bobby was ready for his bout.
+This was just the start of the ritual as he carefully removed his gold coloured gown, combed his hair and received more jeers from the fans.
+Adrian Pollard recalled "It took at least three minutes before Bobby was ready for his bout.
 The Gear had to be painstakingly folded with precision."

 Bobby developed his wrestling persona.
 Not for him outright villainy and brute force but subtle underhand tactics and an arrogance that guaranteed jeers before the match even started.